reaper699/lisk-docs/SourceInstall.md

 nodejs/node -v
 ```

-- Node.js should have the following version number: `v0.12.9`
+- Node.js should have the following version number (or greater): `v0.12.9`

 ## 6. Download Blockchain